Promoting your event

 A picture says a thousand words

 Use photos throughout your publicity to personalise your event and attract more attention.
-Make sure someone is lined up to take snaps on the day of your fundraiser too - this will be a big help when it comes to collecting donations.
-Download our tips for taking a great photo at your event.
+Make sure someone is lined up to take snaps on the day of your fundraiser too – this will be a big help when it comes to collecting donations.
+How to take a great photo at your event.

 Use your local media